Developer guide⚓︎

 Run tests⚓︎

-By default, only doctests
+By default, only doctests are run when executing pytest.

 To run the main tests, do this:

-You can also append test_plotting.py
+You can also append test_plotting_interactive.py for example,

 which is otherwise ignored for being slow.

-If the test with the QG
+If the test with the QG model in test_HMM.py fails

 (simply because you have not compiled it) that is fine